kuutamolabs/kld/README.md

-kuutamo is an open, turn-key, end-to-end solution for running best-in-class self-hosted nodes, anywhere.

 # Lighting Service Provider (LSP) node cluster

 **Nota bene**: kuutamo is bleeding edge decentralized financial infrastructure.
 Use with caution and only with funds you are prepared to lose.